Lesson plans and teaching ideas

 Modern American Poetry: Langston Hughes

-Links to several online poems, biography, background information and a critical essay on three poems.
+Links to biography, background information, and critical essays.

 The Music in Poetry